Nicolas Baudin: New Holland Expedition

 Discussion of Baudin and Matthew Flinders' race to map Australia.

 In April 1802, Baudin met Matthew Flinders, also engaged in charting the coastline, in Encounter Bay in present-day South Australia.
 Baudin then stopped at the British colony at Sydney for supplies, and from there he sent home Naturaliste, carrying all of the specimens that had been collected by both ships up to that time.
 According to recent research by academics from the University of Adelaide, during Baudin's expedition, François Péron, who had become the chief zoologist and intellectual leader of the mission, wrote a report for Bonaparte on ways to invade and capture the colony.

+On 18 June 1802 Baudin took the Geographe into Port Jackson, now Sydney Harbour, and sought the assistance of the Governor, Philip Gidley King.
+La Naturaliste followed some ten days later.
+Both his ships and his men were in dire straits, with the majority of his crew suffering from scurvy.
+Governor King who had been informed by Sir Joseph Banks of Baudin's expedition gave Baudin a warm welcome and did all he could to nurse the crew back to health and repair the ships.
+During their months in Port Jackson Baudin formed a close relationship with King despite some minor disagreements which were exacerbated by others.
+Baudin was so impressed with King's hospitality that he wrote to the Governors of the French colonies at Isle de France and Reunion "Whatever the duties of hospitality may be, Governor King has given the whole of Europe the example of a benevolence which should be known, and which I take great pleasure in publishing."
+Baudin sailed from Port Jackson in November 1802, making his way south to the Bass Strait.
+There he despatched La Naturaliste home to France.
+In his last letter to King written from King Island in the Bass Strait Baudin wrote warmly and informatively and proposed that they should meet for dinner in Paris or London, '...for which you will have to pay'.